Compost

 Only the following items are allowed in the compost cart or bin:

-Food Scraps: Fruits/vegetables, meats and bones, egg shells, dairy (cheese) and bread.
+Food Scraps: Fruits/vegetables, meat and bones, egg shells, dairy, beans, and grains/bread.

-Food-soiled Paper: Napkins/paper towels, pizza boxes, paper-to-go boxes, coffee filters, and tea bags.
+Soiled Paper: Napkins/paper towels, pizza boxes, shredded paper, uncoated fiber to-go containers, paper coffee filters, and paper tea bags.

 Unacceptable Items

-Below are a few common items found in the compost cart and bins that prevent your organic material from coming back as compost.
+Below are a few common items improperly placed in compost carts and bins that prevent your organic material from coming back as compost.

-Plastic Bags: Do not put compostable items in plastic bags.
+Plastic Bags: Do not put compostable items in plastic bags, even those labeled “compostable”.

 Diapers and Pet Waste: Place in trash.